AgadooAgadoo/farcaster-hubble-replicator/README.md

 3. You should now be able to just type MYCOMMAND (e.g. for me hubble-db) from anywhere and the postgres terminal should open

+### Useful commands

+From within the /hubble install folder:

+Start hubble - ./hubble.sh up
+Stop hubble - ./hubble.sh down
+View logs for hubble - ./hubble.sh logs
+Upgrade hubble - ./hubble.sh upgrade

+Same commands are available for the replicator as well (e.g. within the /replicator folder, to view the logs it is ./replicator.sh logs etc)

+**IMPORTANT** - if you run the upgrade command on either the hubble or the replicator, there is a chance the docker-compose edits you made above pay be overwritten (or out of date).
+If any major changes take place, I will try to update this doc here (though suggest also checking the [/hubs](https://warpcast.com/~/channel/hubs) or [/fc-devs](https://warpcast.com/~/channel/fc-devs) channels).

 ### Default INFO

 In case it is of use, the default setups of hubble/replicator will result in the following: